-Auditors may attend only a limited number of courses and do not receive credit for the audited course even in the event that the auditor is later admitted to the Law School as a law student.
+Auditors may attend only a limited number of courses and do not receive credit for the audited course even if the auditor is later admitted to the School as a law student.
 Auditors are not required to take course examinations.
 The number of auditors admitted to any given course may be limited depending on the number of law students also enrolled in the course.
 Attendance as an auditor under any circumstance is subject to the subjective good faith discretion of the Dean.
 Attendance as an auditor does not qualify one to take the California Bar Exam.
 The Law School reserves the right to deny auditor status to anyone.